 Han could be such a dark character: he grew up in Corellia’s murky underworld as a child slave, he fought for the Empire on a planet resembling a WWI hellscape, he lost his childhood sweetheart.
 But all he wants is to be a cool pilot and make a quick buck.

 Qi’Ra knows that under the cocky attitude, Han’s one of the good guys.
 (Was it just me or did a certain bad guy look happy to get ‘closer’ to Emilia Clarke’s Bond girl femme fatale?
 Isn’t he a cyborg/robotic below the waist?)

 Anyway, Emilia does a great mix of resigned and ambitious, a survivor in too deep.
-She’s more interesting than her former flame, and the other female characters – so much for Thandie Newton’s ‘prominent’ role!
-And Phoebe Waller-Bridge’s hyped droid L3 doesn’t get the same chance to shine as Rogue One’s K-2SO.
+She’s more interesting than her former flame, and the other female characters – so much for Thandie Newton’s ‘prominent’ role, while Phoebe Waller-Bridge’s hyped droid L3 doesn’t get the same chance to shine as Rogue One’s K-2SO.

 Considering the weekend box office, mooted sequels are unlikely.
-I wonder why they didn’t do “Adventures of Young Han Solo” on the small screen, as a Netflix-style live-action show on Disney’s new streaming channel.
+I wonder why they didn’t do “Adventures of Young Han Solo” on Disney’s new streaming channel.
 Then Alden would have been TV Han.

 There’s going to be a lot of analysis about ‘what went wrong’.
 Perhaps Rogue One benefited from the novelty of being the first ‘standalone’, and from charged audiences wanting something to sustain them until Episode VIII.
 Plus Darth Vader going berserk in the rebel-rousing finale probably helped.